-Saxon Paganism is a spiritual path inspired by pre-Christian English beliefs and traditions.
-This path is sometimes called Fyrn Sidu, and is similar to other northern European religions such as Forn Sed (Swedish Paganism) and Forn Siðr (Danish Paganism).
-When we say “Saxon”, we use the term in its broader sense to include all of the Germanic peoples who migrated to England from the 3rd century onward; Angles, Jutes, Frisians, Swabians and Franks, as well as the Saxons themselves.
+Saxon Paganism is a spiritual path inspired by pre-Christian English beliefs and tradition.
+Or perhaps I should say "paths", because there has been a growing revival of interest in Saxon spirituality by different groups and individuals since the early 1970's.
+These paths sometimes resemble other northern European traditions such as Forn Sed (Swedish Paganism) and Forn Siðr (Danish Paganism).
+I use the term Saxon in its broader sense to include all of the Germanic peoples who migrated to England from the 3rd century onward: Angles, Jutes, Frisians, Swabians and Franks, as well as the Saxons themselves.

 Paganism is an umbrella term which includes all religions other than Christianity, Islam and Judaism.
 The word comes from the Latin paganus, meaning a country dweller.
 Pagan is synonymous with the word Heathen, which comes from the Old English hæðen, meaning a person who lives on the heath.
 Today many people use the word Heathen in a more specific sense to mean a polytheist who follows a northern European tradition.
 Both of these words – Pagan and Heathen – originally had the implication of “hick”, but are now being reclaimed by people of many religions who are proud of their earth-centered spirituality.

 The first manifestation of Saxon spirituality to become widely known was the Seax Wica tradition, founded by the Gardnerian witch Raymond Buckland and first announced to the Pagan community in the Yule 1973 edition of a periodical called "Earth Religion News".
 Months later, Buckland's book The Tree: The Complete Book of Saxon Witchcraft was released to the public by Weiser Books.
 (This book came out again more than thirty years later, in 2005, under the title Buckland's Book of Saxon Witchcraft.)